afids/afids-protocol-old/content/docs/afids_protocol/nhp_protocol.md

 **Description:** R superior AM temporal horn <br>
 **Acronym:** RSAMTH

-* alias: Rhoton's right uncal recess
-* Jump to AC, proceeding posterior while monitoring sagittal view until slice intersection is touching posterior of hypothalamus or anterior of the brainstem in sagittal view.
+* Note: there are both superior and inferior anteromedial (AM) temporal horn fiducials.
+* In the coronal view, the superior AM temporal horn is located superior to the head of the hippocampus at the level of the optic tract.
+* In the axial view, it is situated in the uncus and bounded anteriorly by the amygdala and posteriorly by the hippocampus.
 * Proceed lateral while monitoring the coronal view.
 Place fiducial at the superior hippocampal-amygdalar transition area (HATA).
 Verify in the axial view.
 * NOTE: there is also an inferior anteromedial temporal horn

-* Rhoton's uncal recess:
-  * "narrow medially projecting space between hippocampal head & ventricular surface of amygdala located lateral to uncal apex")
+* * alias: Rhoton's uncal recess: "narrow medially projecting space between hippocampal head & ventricular surface of amygdala located lateral to uncal apex"
 * Place at the boundary of CSF and brain

 <a href="../img/nhp/23_RSAMTH.png" target="_blank">![](../img/nhp/23_RSAMTH.png)</a>